Cars driving past ASU Los Angeles Campus at night

 Spend a semester with ASU Law in California at the historic Herald Examiner building in downtown L.A.

-Students at ASU Law have a special opportunity to work and study for a semester in L.A., California.
-The ASU Law L.A. program provides students with a unique opportunity to take classes while exploring experiential learning offerings and networking in the entertainment capital of the United States.
-In-person classes are typically offered in the fall but may be available in the spring based on student interest.
-The LA Externship Program assists students in developing expertise in important legal areas, obtaining real-world experience, and developing invaluable relationships with new attorneys entering legal practice who want to practice in the L.A. area!
+Students at ASU Law have a special opportunity for experiential learning for a semester in Los Angeles, California.
+The ASU Law L.A. program provides students with a unique opportunity to gain practical experience and network in the entertainment capital of the United States.
+The Los Angeles Externship Program assists students in developing expertise in important legal areas, obtaining real-world experience and developing invaluable relationships with new attorneys entering legal practice who want to practice in the L.A. area.

 Students accepted into the program will pay all standard tuition and fees required by their enrollment at ASU Law and are eligible for financial aid through the law school.
 While in L.A., students have access to support and resources, including full-time staff and faculty, group study space, library resources, printing, and supplies.